mrusme/pushover-to-xmpp/README.md

 Pushover to XMPP
 ----------------

+---

+## ARCHIVED

+I migrated from Pushover to [Overpush](https://github.com/mrusme/overpush), hence this project is no longer maintained.

+---

 This repository contains a <500 LOC [Pushover](https://pushover.net) to [XMPP](https://xmpp.org) *bridge* that uses Pushover's [Open Client API](https://pushover.net/api/client) to get notified about new Pushover